Cousteau's grandson surfaces after record underwater stay

-MIAMI (Reuters) - Fabien Cousteau, grandson of famed French oceanographer Jacques Cousteau, emerged from the turquoise waters off the Florida Keys on Wednesday morning, after a record-breaking 31-day stay underwater with a team of scientists and documentary filmmakers.
+MIAMI (Reuters) - Fabien Cousteau, grandson of famed French oceanographer Jacques Cousteau, emerged from the turquoise waters off the Florida Keys on Wednesday morning, marking the end of a record-breaking, 31-day stay in an underwater habitat with a team of scientists and documentary filmmakers.

-The younger Cousteau, 46, along with two “aquanauts,” took the 60-foot (18-meter) dive to Aquarius, a 43-foot-long (18-meter-long) laboratory submerged near a coral reef off Key Largo, on June 1 following years of preparation and delay.
+The younger Cousteau, 46, along with two “aquanauts,” took the 60-foot (18-meter) dive to Aquarius, a 43-foot-long (18-meter-long) laboratory resting off of Key Largo, on June 1 following years of preparation and delay.

-“This expedition’s main goal was to reach as many people around the world ... to impassion future generations to care about the oceans, to cherish them, to be curious about them in a way that existed during my grandfather’s era,” Cousteau told a news conference after surfacing.
+“After 31 days under water, [Fabien Cousteau] and his crew are about to become land dwellers again,” the Mission 31 team announced on Twitter shortly after 9 a.m.
+EDT (1300 GMT)

 While Cousteau’s goal was to attract more support for ocean conservation, teams of scientists from the Massachusetts Institute of Technology and Northeastern University rotated through the laboratory studying the impact of changing seas on underwater life.